JAGUNG17/genlayer-educational-content/README.md

-# GenLayer Intelligent Contracts: Educational Content
+# GenLayer Intelligent Contracts: Educational Content🍗

 A comprehensive educational resource for learning about GenLayer Intelligent Contracts, including tutorials, technical documentation, architectural diagrams, and real-world use cases.